Albert Ernest Gallagher: Administrative career

 Gallagher returned to Cyprus shortly after Armistice Day but remained on extended (sick) leave until August 1919.
 Cyprus under British protection was insulated from the atrocities committed by both sides in the ensuing Greco-Turkish War.
 The Greek authorities repeatedly attempted to recruit soldiers from the majority Greek Cypriot population, spreading sectarian sentiment throughout the island under a banner of Enosis.
 Gallagher sought to block the recruitment, which set him against increasing pro-enosis agitation in Cyprus, making the CMP a target for unrest (ibid p122).
 Gallagher's primary role as chief of police was to keep the peace, which he achieved with a firm but "restrained" approach to policing (ibid p192).
 The task was made even more complicated by the growing number of post-war refugee camps housing new groups of displaced ethnic minorities (ibid pp187–192).

 Post war, Gallagher had become increasingly involved as an administrator, indicated by his changing roles as a commissioner, a general registrar and as a member on both the Executive and Legislative Councils in 1922.
 British control of the island was consolidated in 1923 when the Turkish Republic relinquished any claims to Cyprus, which was declared a British crown colony in 1925.
-Gallagher was awarded the King's Medal in the New Year Honours list, was re-appointed to the Legislative Council of Cyprus in the same year, and was made a Commander of the Order of the British Empire in 1927.
+Gallagher was awarded the King's Police Medal in the New Year Honours list, was re-appointed to the Legislative Council of Cyprus in the same year, and was made a Commander of the Order of the British Empire in 1927.